Arthur Benjamins: Exhibitions

-His first contact with the motorracing enthusiasts started in 1972 at a small Racing Car Show in the Netherlands, followed by shows in Zandvoort during their Grands Prix there.
+His first contact with the motor racing enthusiasts started in 1972 at a small Racing Car Show in the Netherlands, followed by shows in Zandvoort during their Grands Prix there.
 This is where he received encouragement from Formula One team bosses Ken Tyrrell, Teddy Mayer and driver Emerson Fittipaldi.
 A 1975 showing at the Whitechapel Art Gallery and a One-Man 1979 London exhibition allowed him to introduce both his motor racing and Science fantasy paintings and which culminated in exhibitions in Venice (Museum of Modern Art) and in Mdina, Malta.
 From 1983 he became a regular exhibitor at the British Racing Car Shows in London and Birmingham and at the Silverstone Coys festivals and Goodwood Festivals of Speed.
 In 1998 he had a one-man exhibition at the 'Napier Gallery' on Jersey.
 The show's patron was a Formula-1 sponsor and was officially opened by the Formula-1 team boss, Eddie Jordan.
 Since his US arrival, Arthur Benjamins has exhibited in Scottsdale, various Arizona Fine Art Expos.
 Barrett-Jackson car auctions and various shows in Palm Springs, California.
 He currently teaches Neoplasticism for the 'Children's Art Program' at the Peoria (AZ) library.
 He was invited to support the American Healing Arts Foundation for veterans by teaching Neoplasticism and with which he will continue.

 Change of style

 In 2000, he embarked on a period of transition, culminating in a change of painting style which leans towards abstract.
 Motoring magazine Classic & Sports Car featured a two-page article on his new style.
-Since his move to Phoenix, Arizona, United States, in 2014, Benjamins continues as a'full-on' abstract art.
+Since his move to Phoenix, Arizona, United States, in 2014, Benjamins continues as a 'full-on' abstract art.
 He has hosted exhibitions in the UK, North America, in Venice, Malta, Jersey, Holland and, recently, also in Helsinki From "Abstract Iconography", he is now reviving the Neo-plasticist style pioneered by his fellow countryman Piet Mondrian (1872–1944).

-Design Achievements
+Design achievements

 His designs in the security world of 'closures', that are produced in their many millions, has set his name to eight patents.
 He has also worked for Formula-1 Supremo Bernie Ecclestone's Formula One Management as a designer before branching out as a freelance designer of bespoke accessories for motor cycles.

 He has also designed several fonts and typefaces.